Should You Use a Health Insurance Broker?

 You should use a health insurance broker if you want guidance and advice when shopping for coverage.

-Health insurance brokers are licensed to help you shop for and buy health insurance coverage.
-Brokers can help you get quotes from several companies and guide you through the application and purchase process.
+Health insurance brokers are licensed to help you shop for and buy health insurance plans.
+Brokers can help you get quotes from several companies and guide you through applying for coverage.
+But brokers can usually only get quotes from certain companies, which means you might not see all your options.

 What is a health insurance broker?

-A health insurance broker is an expert who can help you navigate the health insurance market.
+A health insurance broker is an expert who can help you pick the best plan for your needs.

 Brokers can help you understand your health insurance options, research health insurance companies and find the right plan for you.
-Typically, you won't need to pay a fee to a broker.
-Usually, the companies they represent pay them a commission for each policy they sell.
+Typically, you don't need to pay a broker.
+Health insurance companies usually pay brokers a commission when they sell a policy.

 Health insurance brokers are licensed and regulated by the states they work in.
-This helps ensure that their knowledge of the health insurance industry is current so they can assess which policy is the best option for each client.
+This helps them keep up with current trends and issues in the insurance industry so they can best compare policies and help you find the right option.

 What does a health insurance broker do?